 Thank you for your interest in the Neurosurgery Residency Program of Brigham and Women’s Hospital, Boston Children’s Hospital and Harvard Medical School.
 In our program, trainees are exposed to a wealth of neurosurgical pathology.
 Residents learn the fundamentals of surgical skills, the care of critically ill patients, and the principles of neurologic clinical evaluation, differential diagnosis and interpretation of neuro-imaging.
 These goals are facilitated by clinical rotations on ancillary services and in the various neurosurgery hospital and clinic services.
-A rich and graduated neurosurgical experience and close mentorship by the fifteen full-time clinical faculty allow the development and maturation of outstanding operating skills.
+A rich and graduated neurosurgical experience and close mentorship by the eighteen full-time clinical faculty allow the development and maturation of outstanding operating skills.
 Technical and clinical experiences are complemented by emphasis on clinical judgment, evidence-based outcome assessment, and thoughtful analysis of morbidity.
 These and core neuroscience educational objectives are covered at scheduled weekly conferences, in bedside teaching and in the operating room.

 Brigham and Women's Neurosurgery Residency Program has a tradition of encouraging residents to participate in clinical and basic research studies and present papers at national meetings.
 Numerous visiting professors come to Boston and interface with our trainees.